openedx/open-edx-proposals/oeps/architectural-decisions/oep-0052-arch-event-bus-technology.rst

 Decision
 --------

+.. note:: See overview note.
+Much of this OEP will be revamped, and the Kafka/Pulsar trial details should be moved to an ADR about the technology selection for edX.org.

 The Open edX platform will benefit from having a message bus.
 We believe `Apache Pulsar`_ is a good choice for the event bus after building an initial POC in both `Kafka`_ and `Pulsar`_.
 Based on the findings of the POC we will begin trialing `Pulsar`_ to solve some specific platform problems addressed by the `publish-subscribe messaging pattern`_.